 “Do this: Forward to firstname.lastname@example.org, Skip Inbox, Delete it”

 I have absolutely no idea who’s email address that is, but it seems to me that some of my personal emails were bypassing my inbox entirely, instead being forwarded to the yahoo.com address.

 It appears that the Gmail security issue is fixed (link removed due to expired domain — 09 April 2010), but that won’t remove any previously installed filters from your Gmail account.

-I have a Gmail address, email@example.com, and what’s possibly some fictitious name, Peyam Irvani.
+I have the Gmail address, email@example.com, and what’s perhaps a fictitious name, Peyam Irvani.

 There’s also the Yahoo email address, firstname.lastname@example.org, where my emails were being forwarded to through the malicious filter.

-According to IP Global Positioning, the IP is in the United States.
-Fort Lauderdale, Florida, to be more precise, and the Internet Service Provider is known as Cybergate INC (based in Mississippi, USA).
+ICDSoft gave me the IP address from where the fraudulent support ticket originated (18.104.22.168), and it’s possible to search for it’s physical location using an online IP address locator.
+I gave that a shot, and according to IP Global Positioning, the IP is in the United States — Fort Lauderdale, Florida, to be precise, and the Internet Service Provider is Cybergate INC (based in Mississippi, USA).

-I’m not entirely sure just how much this information can help me, if at all, but I thought it might be useful.
+I’m not sure how much this information can help me, if at all, but I thought it might be useful.